unicode-org/icu4x/docs/tutorials/intro.md

 ```

 The ICU4X repository has test data checked in tree in `provider/testdata/data`, however it is recommended one generate data on their own as described in the [next section](#generating-data).
 Under the hood, `icu_testdata` is simply loading this data.

+Production users are recommended to use `BlobDataProvider` from `icu_provider_blob`, which allows a binary blob of (usually `postcard` format) data to be loaded from memory.
+This data provider provides the flexibility of controlling where the data is stored; allowing for data to even be loaded lazily over the network.

 ## Generating data